 - Avoid placing cover screening panels on your radiators as they restrict heat emitting from the radiators causing the heat pump to run longer to reach the room target temperature.

 - Avoid placing items such as coat hangers close to the heat pump isolation switch in the hot press, as there is a possibility of inadvertently knocking off the isolation switch, which can occur when hanging coats etc. this will result in the heat pump shutting down, and you may not be aware of this for several hours or days later.

-- Avoid open windows and doors as heat losses will occur causing in the room temperature to drop causing the heat pump to run excessively to maintain target temperature called by the room stats.
+- Avoid open windows and doors as heat losses will occur causing the room temperature to drop resulting in the heat pump running excessively to maintain the target temperature called by the room stats.

 - Reduce (DHW) domestic hot water temperatures to the minimum temperature which will minimize running costs.
-A typical temperature found on a lot of heat pumps is 48 degrees, every degree below this will reduce your energy costs.
+The typical domestic hot water temperature found on most heat pumps is 48 degrees, every degree below this will reduce your energy costs.